- Policy

 Follow-up and Future Initiatives

-Using the results of the Supplier Sustainability Survey, the Oji Group provides guidance to suppliers (follows up with them) to encourage compliance and the implementation of measures regarding the items listed in the Oji Group Supply Chain Sustainability Action Guidelines, and it strives for continuous improvement.
+Using the results of the Supplier Sustainability Survey, the Oji Group provides guidance to suppliers (follows up with them) to encourage compliance and the implementation of measures regarding the items listed in the Oji Group Sustainability Action Guidelines for Supply Chains, and it strives for continuous improvement.
+Additionally, starting in FY2024, we have held briefing sessions for major suppliers who participated in the survey, as part of training aimed at enhancing supplier capabilities, to enhance understanding of the survey results.

 Sustainability survey on wood pulp contained in purchased base paper (procured from base paper manufacturers) (FY2022-2024)